lyrixx/lifestream/_carew/pages/symfony2-bundle.md

             <tag name="lyrixx.lifestream.filter" alias="twitter_retweet" />
         </service>

-And then you can use theme with the alias.
+And then you can use them with the alias.